saifshaikh48/enhancements/enhancements/windows-containers/windows-node-egress-proxy.md

 #### Failure Modes & Support Procedures

 In general the support procedures for WMCO will remain the same.
-There are two underlying mechanisms we rely on, the publishing of proxy config to cluster resources and the comsuming of the published config.
+There are two underlying mechanisms we rely on, the publishing of proxy config to cluster resources and the consuming of the published config.
 If either of the underlying mechanisms fail, Windows nodes will become proxy unaware.
 This could involve an issue with the user-provided proxy settings, the cluster network operator, OLM, or WMCO.
-This would result in all future egress traffic circumventing the proxy, which could affect inter-pod communication, existing application availablity, and security.
-Also, the pause image may not be able to be fetched, preventing new Windows nodes from being bootstrapped.
+This would result in all future egress traffic circumventing the proxy, which could affect inter-pod communication, existing application availability, and security.
+Also, the pause image may not be able to be fetched, preventing new Windows nodes from running workloads.
 This would require manual intervention from the cluster admin or a new release fixing whatever bug is causing the problem.

 ## Design Details